bog1200/nodeapp/README.md

 ## ⚙️ Configuration

-Create a file `.env` and fill out the values:
+Create a file named `.env` and fill out the values:

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️